chuc92man/docker-stacks/datacube-notebook/README.md

 # Jupyter Notebook Open Data Cube Stack

-Open Data Cube Jupyter Notebook Stack.
+[Open Data Cube](https://www.opendatacube.org/) Jupyter Notebook Stack.
+Please visit the [documentation site](https://zero-to-jupyterhub.readthedocs.io/en/latest/user-environment.html#customize-an-existing-docker-image) for help using and contributing to this repo.

+## Building

+The custom Docker image for Open Data Cube can be built as per below:

+`docker build -t datacube-notebook .`

-Should dependencies break over time, an [environment.yml.example](environment.yml.example) was provided to replicate the build at the time this repo was created.
+Should dependencies break over time, a Miniconda [environment.yml.example](environment.yml.example) was provided to replicate the Docker image build at the time this repo was created.

 ## Testing/Development set-up

-Once the Docker image is built, tagged and made available through a Docker registry, simply create a *config.yaml* file using the [config.yaml.example](config.yaml.example) provided.
-At that point, you might want to start the JupyterHub deployment with:
+Once the Docker image is built, tagged, and made available through a Docker registry, it's necessary to create a *config.yaml* file.
+For help doing so, please visit the [documentation reference](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference.html#helm-chart-configuration-reference).
+You can use the [config.yaml.example](config.yaml.example) that was provided as a quick reference for demonstration purposes.\
+Once done, you might want to start the JupyterHub deployment with:

 ```
 RELEASE=jhub